France-ioi/taskgrader/README.md

 ### Dependencies

-You first need to install a few dependencies; on Debian/stable, the required dependencies are:
+On many distributions, the required dependencies are already installed.

+On Debian or Ubuntu, the recommended dependencies are:

-    apt-get install build-essential python2.7
+    apt-get install build-essential git python3 sudo

-Some additional dependencies are required to support all languages:
+Some additional dependencies are required to support all features and languages:

-    apt-get install fp-compiler gcj-4.9 git nodejs php5-cli python3
+    apt-get install fp-compiler gcj-4.9 nodejs php5-cli

 Some systems don't provide the `gcj` shortcut, in that case make a symlink to your version of `gcj`, such as: